 When featuring the United Kingdom, you cannot forget the home of golf, which has a vast array of the best golf courses from which to choose.
 Synonymous with sweeping coastlines, craggy outcrops and sandy links courses; this region attracts visitors from worldwide, and it's clear to see why.

 We have selected our favourites from the region, including the legendary Old Course Hotel at St Andrews.
-In terms of golf, you must play The Dukes Course and if you get the opportunity, the Old Course too.
+In terms of golf, there are some of the best courses in the UK, you must play The Dukes Course and if you get the opportunity, the Old Course too.
 Just along the coast from St Andrews, we can highly recommend the Fairmont St Andrews Hotel with two excellent courses; The Torrance and The Kittocks.

 Across to the west coast, we have selected another great venue, The Ailsa Course at the Turnberry Resort.
 The west coast is littered with famous names, and there are a few less-known masterpieces to discover too.
 We love Turnberry as a base; as the hotel and facilities are just stunning.
 The views across to Ailsa Craig are unbeatable also.